silb-danny/Matrix-Vector-java/README.md

 # Matrix-Vector-java
-a matrix and vector java library
+a matrix and vector java library --- reusable code